ofionnad/radiowinds/README.md

 Warning:

 If very low frequencies are used in the above calculations you run into some numerical problems.
 Namely this is that the flux is overestimated.

+This is due to the fact that the optically thick region of the wind gets larger at lower frequencies, and eventually will reach the boundary of the 3d grid.
+When this happens the code calculates the emission from denser regions than would be visible had the 3d box been larger.

 ### Author